Crowfield, Suffolk: Crowfield Village

-Ecclesiastically, Crowfield Parish is in the Coddenham Benefice in Bosmere Deanery of the Diocese of St Edmundsbury and Ipswich.
+Ecclesiastically, the parish of Crowfield is in the Coddenham Benefice in Bosmere Deanery of the Diocese of St Edmundsbury and Ipswich.
 Bosmere originally "Bosa's mere", is a small lake near Needham Market in the grounds of Bosmere Hall.

-Village Sign
+Village sign

 In 2012, the villagers of Crowfield decided to erect a village sign in order that Crowfield could join the list of over 350 Suffolk places with an ornamental sign.
 It was decided that the sign should follow tradition and include a significant feature to be found within the village and include elements of things associated with Crowfield.
-The design therefore depicts All Saints Church surrounded by arable fields, with motifs representing grapes and wheat, a windmill and a cart wheel.
+The design therefore depicts All Saints' Church surrounded by arable fields, with motifs representing grapes and wheat, a windmill and a cart wheel.
 'ER II 2012' is carved into the post to commemorate the Diamond Jubilee of Queen Elizabeth II in 2012.
 Following a period of fundraising to pay for it, the sign was erected and unveiled on 1 February 2014.

 Horswold

 Little Domesday also mentions a place called Horswold.
-It has since disappeared but appears have been located on Stone Street in the area of Gosbeck Wood, and this would put Horswold within the present-day parish boundary of Crowfield.
+It has since disappeared however, almost certainly followed a modern footpath towards Gosbeck woods and then follows onto a farm inside of Gosbeck according to maps spanning up to 1946, and this would put Horswold within the present-day parish boundary of Crowfield.
 As "wold" is an Old English term for a forest or an area of woodland on high ground, this is quite plausible as Gosbeck Wood is on ground that is higher than its surroundings.
 Horswold is described as being in the Bosmere Hundred, with a total population of one household consisting of one 'free-man'.
 It would have been quite meagre as the tax assessed was 0.4 geld units.